AWS

 We've now walked through how to load AWS's Cost and Usage Reports into Amazon Athena and enriched that data with infrastructure data synced by CloudQuery.
 Additionally, we've run the following 2 example queries on our infrastructure and cloud cost data:

 We'd love to see what more you do with cost optimization and FinOps with CloudQuery and AWS Cost and Usage Reports.
 If you have comments or questions about using CloudQuery for Cloud Cost Management and Optimization, we would love to hear from you!
-Reach out to us on GitHub (opens in a new tab) or Discord (opens in a new tab)!
+Reach out to us on GitHub or our Community!